-Unfortunately, for many companies, payment operations and AR management can be a cumbersome, lengthy, and error-prone process.
-The reason comes down to the manual attention and time it takes to effectively “settle” Accounts Receivable.
+For many companies, payment operations and AR management can be a cumbersome, lengthy, and error-prone process.
+The reason comes down to the manual attention and time it takes to effectively “settle” invoices.

 For example, sometimes you might need to: